 Ministry in our parish

-Our vicar is the Revd Pauline Lucas, who joined us with her husband Stephen in April 2017.
+Our Vicar is Rev Clive Jenkins, who is also Vicar of the neighbouring Parish of St Peter ad Vincula, Wisboroough Green.
 There is also an active lay ministry in the Parish.
 Janice Taylor is our Licensed Lay Minister, and our two churchwardens and other lay members of the congregation play an active part in our services, providing sidesmen and lesson readers for all services and leaders of intercession prayers for the 10am services.
 There are also several trained lay Ministers of Communion, and young parishioners are encouraged to act as servers following confirmation.
 Several lay members of our Church are also involved in the Christian Healing Ministry in our parish.

 Our parish mission statement